emilwidlund/framer-form/documentation/Model.md

 ```

 ### Properties
+- `position` - Number - Get the model position.
+Returns a `Vector3`
 - `x` - Number - Specifies the model x position.
 Default is 0.
 - `y` - Number - Specifies the model y position.
 Default is 0.
 - `z` - Number - Specifies the model z position.
 Default is 0.
+- `rotation` - Number - Get the model rotation.
+Returns a `Vector3`
 - `rotationX` - Number - Specifies the model rotationX position.
 Default is 0.
 - `rotationY` - Number - Specifies the model rotationY position.
 Default is 0.
 - `rotationZ` - Number - Specifies the model rotationZ position.
 Default is 0.